 This will be a new workshop with content that overlaps substantially with several that we offered years ago.

-- To apply, please complete this form.
-For full consideration, please apply by April 15, 2015 (Deadline extended!)
+- To apply, please complete this application form.
+For full consideration, please complete the form by April 30, 2016.
+Updated!

-- Registration information through CIU #10 will be sent out on or before May 11, 2015
+- Registration and payment information will be sent out on or before May 1, 2016.

 The Penn State Inservice Workshops in Astronomy (PSIWA), inaugurated in summer 1996, consists of one or more week-long workshops for middle- and high-school science teachers and other educators.
 They are held at the University Park campus in State College, PA, which lies at the center of Pennsylvania.
 The Workshops are offered by Penn State’s Department of Astronomy & Astrophysics.

 The Workshops provide a multifaceted experience in modern astronomy.
 They combine lectures on astronomical topics, discussions on their presentation in the classroom, examination of multimedia curricular materials (texts, animations, simulations, software), hands-on classroom laboratory experiments with inexpensive equipment, nighttime observing and use of a planetarium, and other inquiry-based activities.
 While one central instructor will guide the Workshop, guest presentations by other faculty, research astronomers, science education faculty, and secondary school Master Teachers are also included.
 The Workshops are very intensive, requiring a full-time commitment for 5 days (and even some nights).

 If you are looking for information from the summer of 2013 and before, that is still available at our previous address: http://www.personal.psu.edu/cxp137/psiwa/.